 Dog-related FAQQ:What are the breeds of the canine stars?

-A: Bella is a purebred Queensland Blue Heeler, also known as an Australian Cattle Dog which comes in Red and Blue.
+A: Bella is a purebred Queensland Blue Heeler, also known as an Australian Cattle Dog or Heeler which comes in Red and Blue.
 Kronos is an Australian Cattle Dog mix.
 Terra is a purebred Australian Shepherd.
 Q: Where did you get them?

 A: Bella came from a family who had a litter of pups.
 Terra came from a breeder who specializes in working and show Australian Shepherds.
 Kronos was adopted from Arizona Cattle Dog Rescue.
 Q: Do you recommend a dog from a Breeder or from a Rescue?

 A: This is completely an individual choice.
 We support reputable breeders who have health cleared dogs bred for function, temperament, form, and who raise the puppies in a household environment.
 Dogs should be able to breath, play, walk, swim, and be physically able to do what they were originally bred to do.
 It’s even better if the breeder uses the Puppy Culture stimulation and exposure program and it’s always advisable you meet both parents first to have an idea of what the puppies will be like.
 We also support reputable rescue organizations who put the dog’s needs first and match based on the dogs temperament, energy level, and the family’s needs.
 If you’re interested in getting a dog through a rescue and are looking for a specific breed, there may be some breed specific rescues you can research and explore.
 Either way you go, make sure you’ve researched the breed or the mixes of breeds that you’re going to get so you have an idea of what you’re getting into with that breed.
 Q: Aren’t Cattle Dogs and Aussies the same?